April: Can you tell us about who you are and what you do?

 But after ten years of bouncing around these services, I got in front of a brilliant psychiatrist who told me to “get out of the addiction services.”
 This I did, and that was when I realized how messed up the HSE (Irish Health, Safety and Environmental services) and private healthcare sectors in Ireland were!

-Anne: How did you discover Harm Reduction?
+April: How did you discover Harm Reduction?

 Valerie: I started in AWARE, an Irish organization that helps people deal with depression and bipolar disorder through education, support groups and counseling.
 I found that, as I began to address the underlying issues that drove my drinking, I was really getting myself together!